Historic Rainfall at the AT&T Pebble Beach

 |

-The tournament may have changed its name to the AT&T some years back, but the climatic vagaries that can make the course so challenging are still known as ``Crosby weather.''
+The tournament may have changed its name to the AT&T some years back, but the climatic vagaries that can make the course so challenging are still known as ``Crosby Weather.''
 The tournament, which dates back to 1937 when Bing Crosby started his annual ``clambake,'' has seen rain, snow, sleet and winds play havoc with the course, the players and the spectators.
 However, a look at the weather statistics shows that it's not quite the constant deluge we often envision.
 Probably the most memorable example of "Crosby weather'' was back in 1962, when the final day of the tournament had to be delayed until Monday because of a half-inch of snow on Saturday night and sleet on Sunday.
-In the 65 years that the tournament has been played, it has been shortened several times and the final day has been postponed on occasion.
+In the 67 years that the tournament has been played, it has been shortened several times and the final day has been postponed on occasion.
 But 1996 was the only time it has been canceled.
-In the past 36 years there have actually been 16 when it has not rained any of the days during the tournament.
-In the same period there have been just four occasions, most recently in 2009, when it rained all four days.
-In the other 15 years, it rained one day on seven occasions, two days for another eight years and just once it rained three of the four days.
+In the past 49 years there have actually been 21 when it has not rained on any of the days during the tournament.
+In the same period there have been eight occasions, most recently in 2024, when it rained all four days.
+In the other 17 years, it rained one day on eight occasions, two days for another nine years and three times that it rained three of the four days.
 But in 1998 when it rained three days there was 2.74 inches recorded and the tournament ended up being postponed for about six months.
-Historically, the chance of getting rain in Monterey on any single day from January through the first week of March is about 35 percent.
-The latest forecast charts are showing a dry tournament this year.
-AT&T Pebble Beach National Pro-Am Golf Rainfall (1977-2012)
+Historically, the chance of getting rain in Monterey on any single day from January through the first week of March is about 35 percent, with an average amount of 0.14 inches.

 |